 Womenswear for race day

 Along with weddings and festivals, race days are a characteristically British summertime occasion… but what to wear?
-As every in-store Personal Stylist knows, a day at the races is one of those occasions, where there are some useful rules to stick to in order to avoid a fashion faux-pas.
+As every in-store Personal Stylist knows, a day at the races is one of those occasions where there are some useful rules to stick to in order to feel great and avoid any fashion mishaps.

-Premier or Members Enclosures will often require smart casual attire - if you’re unsure of what the dress code entails on a particular day though, it is best to check with the racecourse.
+Premier or Members Enclosures will often require smart casual attire - if you’re unsure of the dress code on a particular day, it is best to check with the racecourse.
 Officials can be strict about entry to anyone unsuitably dressed.

 This is especially true at Royal Ascot where the rules are very stringent.
 Strapless, halter or spaghetti-strap dresses are banned, as are obvious midriffs.
 Straps must be wider than an inch; dresses and skirts must be at least knee-length.

 Hats are necessary in the Royal Enclosure and Grandstand.
-Fascinators are forbidden, as is any headpiece with a base of less than 4in (10cm).
-Trousers must be full-length.
+Fascinators are forbidden, as is any headpiece with a base of less than 4inches (10cm).
+Trousers must be full-length and suits must match in colour and fabric.

-Dresses are a popular choice for racegoers but don’t forget to consider pairing chic separates for a pulled-together look.
+Dresses are a popular choice for race-goers but don’t forget to consider pairing chic separates for a polished look.
 Dress options are numerous and the choice can be overwhelming, so stick to silhouettes that suit your shape and can be comfortably worn all day.
 Shift cuts are simple and practical, offering a style for most shapes and heights.
 Adding boleros or cropped jackets can cover upper arms and provide layers on cooler days.
-This clever L.K.
-Bennett Lace Trim Houston Dress is universally flattering and provides a chic overlay for a decadent yet functional finish.

 If your event is more laidback, make a statement in a stunning maxi dress.
 Paired with metallic sandals and elegant jewellery, the maxi is an effortless way to get dressed up.
 Add a clutch and sunglasses and you’ve nailed low-key sophistication.